 Achievements in her fields –

 Regrettably, most history sources deal with Hypatia’s sensational death, thus sparking the age-old controversy between religion and science, while at the same time leaving out most of her actual achievements in fields of mathematics and philosophy.
 This is partly due to lack of available literary works that describe Hypatia’s contributions in their original details.
 However to fully comprehend the precious contributions of Hypatia, we have to understand that ancient mathematics was primarily divided into four branches: arithmetic, geometry, astronomy and music.
 And Hypatia excelled in the first three of these avenues – as is evident from her teaching career that mainly dabbled with arithmetic, geometry and (possibly) astronomy.
 In fact, some ancient (surviving) letters written by Synesius, one of Hypatia’s students, talk about how Hypatia invented astrolabe, a device used in studying astronomy.
 But other sources place this invention at least a century later.

-Now according to the Suda Lexicon, a massive 10th-century Byzantine encyclopedia, Hypatia primarily authored three written specimens – an entire work called the The Astronomical Canon (possibly based on her father’s commentary), a commentary on The Conics of Apollonius (thus leading to the notions of hyperbolas, parabolas and ellipses) and a commentary on Diophantus.
+Now according to the Suda Lexicon, a massive 10th-century Byzantine encyclopedia, Hypatia primarily authored (or made revisions) to three written specimens – an entire work called the The Astronomical Canon (possibly based on her father’s commentary), a commentary on The Conics of Apollonius (thus leading to the notions of hyperbolas, parabolas and ellipses) and a commentary on Diophantus.
 She had also probably wrote and edited a few mathematical texts that survive till the present day.
 One example would pertain to the Book III of the Almagest, in which Theon himself alluded to the contribution (edits and improvements) made by his daughter.
 The subsequent chapters do showcase a far more efficient manner of doing long divisions (in Greek numerals), thus suggesting Hypatia’s crucial input.
 Furthermore, the female mathematician could have also authored other related books that are now ‘lost’ to history.